scvalex/ltc/docs/interim.md

 Introduction
 ============

-> what’s your main idea for solving it?

 LTc is a key-value store designed so that replicated data sets can be synchronized over lossy connections where end-to-end connectivity may not be available.
 Examples of environments where this is the case